-Various factors are considered when planning a dental implant surgery.
-These are: the number of dental implants required, type of dental implants, number of tooth crowns, type of tooth crowns, best
+Various factors are taken into account when planning dental implant surgery.
+These are: number of required dental implants, type of dental implants, number of dental crowns, type of dental crowns, best

-locations in the jaw for the dental implants.
-Therefore, the doctor plans the surgery according to your jaw bone structure, how many teeth are missing, and how many dental implants are required.
+jaw sites for dental implants.
+Therefore, your doctor plans surgery according to the structure of your jawbone, how many teeth are missing and how many dental implants are needed.

 A complete dental implant surgery consists of 4 parts:

 Visit a dental clinic for a consultation.
 In this, the dentist will examine the mouth and then will take a 3D image (CBCT, CT Scan) or an X-Ray of the whole mouth.
 The dentist can give a better estimate of the number of dental implants and cost of the treatment once he examines the images.

 The dentist can decide the best locations in the mouth to insert the dental implant using the 3D image of the mouth.
 The dentist then prepares a device called “Stent” using the 3D image.
 The stent helps in accurate placement of the dental implant in the jaw bone.
 Therefore, a very small cut is required in the gums to insert the dental implant in the jaw.

 The 3D image also gives information if any additional procedure is required, like: bone graft and sinus lift surgery.
 It also shows the path of main blood vessels in the mouth that must not be touched during the surgery.